chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/cli-apps/system.commandline.md

 - An int option has arity of `ExactlyOne`
 - A `List<int>` option has arity of `OneOrMore`

-# Custom Validation of Options and Arguments
+# custom validation of options and arguments
 Use `.AddValidator`:
 ```cs
 Option<int> delayOption = new("delay");